neurodata/ndstore/docs/sphinx/faq.rst

 Please visit our NeuroDataViz page.

+**How do I download data?**

+You can download sub volumes of data using our RESTful API's. `Here <../api/data_api>`_ is the documentation for this.
+You catch fetch the data in HDF5, Numpy or Blosc format.
+It is also highly recommended to fetch this data in regions of 1024,1024,16.
+Alternatively there is a python library NDIO, which wraps around these RESTful API's.

 **How do I use the RESTful interface?**
 The RESTful interface can be accessed with any browser by inputting the correct link or any package that supports web requests.

 **Is there a support forum?**

 Information on making a support request and archived questions and answers may be found `here <https://groups.google.com/a/neurodata.io/forum/#!forum/support>`_.

+**What do I do if a service is down?**

+If a service appears to be down, it is highly recommended that you wait some time and try to access it again later.
+If later the service is still down the fastest way to get a response will be to open an issue `here. <https://github.com/neurodata/ndstore/issues>`_